dyno-might/dyno-might.github.io/_posts/2022-07-28-happiness.md

 Is this plausible?
 Well, if local optima were a central challenge for happiness, then we'd expect that people with more self-control would be happier.
 Are they?
 Actually... maybe yes [(Cheung et al. 2014)](https://doi.org/10.3389%2Ffpsyg.2014.00722).

 If this hypothesis were true, another implication is that money should increase happiness.
 After all, it's easy to convert money into a cleaner home or better appearance.
 It helps with eating better and exercise, too.
-Relationships are less obvious, but you can buy always therapy.
+Relationships are less obvious, but you can buy always buy therapy.

 So if local optima are the issue, money should make people happy.
 That... may or may not be true.
 I know lots of people claim science has shown money has no impact.
 But in reality, it's an [active research subject](https://en.wikipedia.org/wiki/Happiness_economics) with lots of contradictory results and weird findings like money increasing "life satisfaction" but not "emotional well-being" [(Kahneman and Deaton 2010)](https://doi.org/10.1073/pnas.1011492107).
 We don't really know.